 You can find help on the University's website to support you in taking online exams, including:

 - Blackboard has online individual tutorials and other resources from the Study Skills team.

 - The Study Skills blog has information about developing your study skills.
 It is written by students and tutors.

-- For students who normally have alternative exam arrangements see the advice on Alternative Exam Arrangements (AEAs) and online assessments for 2021/22.
+- For students who normally have alternative exam arrangements see the advice on Study and assessment support.
 If you have any questions you can contact disability services.

 - The Digital Education Office (DEO) has tools and guides to help you work online.

 - The University's wellbeing services, including the Student Wellbeing Service and the Student Counselling Service.

 What you should do if you need to take an exam outside of the UK.